marcizhu/Cache/README.md

 Cache<std::string, int, Policy::LRU, std::mutex> cache(100);
 ```

 As stated earlier, by default the cache is not thread-safe.
-That is becausee the third template parameter defaults to
+That is because the third template parameter defaults to
 `NullLock` (defined in Cache/Cache.h), which is a dummy lock that does nothing.
 You can supply that as the third parameter if
 you want to explicitly disable mutithread synchronization.